A very unique blend of exclusive interviews with business leaders from a wide spectrum of sectors and industries.

 Business Development Consultant for Domino's Pizza and

 Director of Gung Ho!
 Ventures.
 John lives in Beijing, China.

-Chan Abraham is the GCE of The Luminus Group and the Director of Leadership International and Workplace U. K. His company has consistently won top places in "The Times Top 100 List of Companies" for "Best Company to Work For" and "Leadership Based on Moral Principles and Best Work / Life Balance".
+Chan Abraham founded and served as the GCE of The Luminus Group and is the Director of Leadership International and Workplace U. K. Luminus consistently won top places in "The Times Top 100 List of Companies" for "Best Company to Work For" and "Leadership Based on Moral Principles and Best Work / Life Balance".
 He is married to Mandy and they have a son and a daughter.